Digionix/iOS-Apps/README.md

 # iOS-Apps (Repo WIP)
 Collection of iOS applications that I made using XCode and Swift.
 They are created to showcase my current iOS development skills.
-The apps are created using SwiftUI and UIKit
+The apps are created using SwiftUI and Storyboard.

 # List of Apps
 | Application Name        | Description               | Link |